dominic-source/simple_shell/README.md

 The home directory of the current user and the default directory argument for the cd builtin command.

 PATH
 A colon-separated list of directories in which the shell looks for commands.
-A null directory name in the path (represented by any of two adjacent colons, an initial colon, or a trailing colon) indicates the current directory.
+A null directory name in the path (represented by any of two adjacent colons, an initial colon, or a trailing colon) indicates the current directoryi.

+Command Execution
+After receiving a command, hsh tokenizes it into words using " " as a delimiter.
+The first word is considered the command and all remaining words are considered arguments to that command. hsh then proceeds with the following actions:

+If the first character of the command is neither a slash (\) nor dot (.), the shell searches for it in the list of shell builtins.
+If there exists a builtin by that name, the builtin is invoked.
+If the first character of the command is none of a slash (\), dot (.), nor builtin, hsh searches each element of the PATH environmental variable for a directory containing an executable file by that name.
+If the first character of the command is a slash (\) or dot (.) or either of the above searches was successful, the shell executes the named program with any remaining given arguments in a separate execution environment.